Isaac-kiptoo-kilimo/myportfolio/README.md

-# Isaac Kiptoo PORTFOLIO LANDING PAGE
+# ISAAC KIPTOO PORTFOLIO LANDING PAGE

 <p>This is a description of my portfolio, 27/02/2022</p>